Chronic Regional Pain Syndrome (CRPS) and Workers' Compensation—What You Need to Know About Your Benefits

 CRPS is a debilitating condition that can impact the ability to perform routine activities of daily living and impact the ability to return to gainful employment.

-If the initial injury that resulted in CRPS occurred at work, the injured employee can make a claim for Workers' Compensation benefits.
+If the initial injury that resulted in CRPS occurred at work, the injured employee can make a claim for Workers' Compensation benefits for the CRPS.
 However, because the cause of this chronic condition is not fully understood, most employers (and their insurance carriers) will deny the claim.

-By understanding the neurological and psychological impact of this condition on one's daily life, a knowledgeable attorney can make sure the AMA Guides are applied accurately to fight for the full range of benefits to which the injured worker is entitled.
+By understanding the neurological and psychological impact of this condition on one's daily life, early intervention treatment can make a significant difference in the recovery outcome.

 Documentation is Key